+Maximum Award:

-Maximum Award: Single-Family Homeowner Rehabilitation: up to \$53,000 per applicant for homes with damages totaling less than 75% of its predisaster value; additional \$50,000 available on a case-by-case basis due to a home within the 100-year floodplain having repairs exceeding the 50% substantial damage rule thus requiring the home to be elevated as part of the rehabilitation.
+Single-Family Homeowner Rehabilitation: up to \$53,000 per applicant for homes with damages totaling less than 51% of its predisaster value; additional \$50,000 available on a case-by-case basis due to a home within the 100-year floodplain having repairs exceeding the 50% substantial damage rule thus requiring the home to be elevated as part of the rehabilitation.
+A minimum rehab amount of \$1,000.

-Single-Family Homeowner Reconstruction: up to \$105,000 per applicant to rebuild homes with damages totaling 75% or more of the homes pre-disaster value, when all other options have been exhausted.
+Single-Family Homeowner Resilient Reconstruction: up to \$125,000 per applicant to resiliently rebuild homes with elevated with damages totaling 51% or more of the homes pre-disaster value, when all other options have been exhausted, including when a structure is technically unfeasible to elevate.

 Housing Repair Reimbursement: up to \$25,000 to reimburse homeowners for out-of-pocket expenses to clean and repair their homes following the disaster prior to applying to the Homeowner Recovery Program.
 The reimbursement of out-of-pocket funds will be paid to homeowners who have disaster related receipts for repairs verified by inspections and program staff and that exceed funding provided by FEMA, SBA, private insurance, or other charitable organizations to address disaster repairs.
-These costs are only reimbursable if expended within one year of the disaster incident (i.e., October 8, 2017) or prior to application for assistance - whichever comes first.
+These costs are only reimbursable if expended within one year of the disaster incident (i.e., October 8, 2017) or prior to application for assistance.